25prabhu10/notes/docs/Languages/Git/Git.md

 ### Blame

-Shows what revision and author last modified each line of a file.
+Shows what revision and author last modified each line of a file

 - Browse annotated file
 - Determine who changed which lines in a file and why